 It is often treated with creams that can be found in a local drugstore.
-At times, doctors will suggest NSAIDs for pain, and something like Benadryl for itching.
+At times, doctors will suggest NSAIDs for pain and something like Benadryl for itching.

 For issues requiring more substantial intervention, dermatologists might prescribe a corticosteroid cream for eczema symptoms.
 These creams aim to reduce inflammation and the symptoms associated with it.

 A common eczema symptom is itchiness.
 At times, this itching is so intense that patients will scratch their skin open.
-These openings can become infected, which requires other drugs in order to treat the infection.
+These openings can become infected, which requires other drugs to treat the infection.

 Psoriasis vs Eczema Prognoses